learningequality/ricecooker/docs/index.rst

 Kolibri content platform
 ------------------------
-The Kolibri content platform is described in the following docs, which should be accessible to both technical and non-technical audiences.
+The Kolibri content platform is described in the following docs, which are intended to be accessible for both technical and non-technical audiences.

 .. toctree::
    :maxdepth: 2

-   platform/README
-   platform/content_types
+   platform/index

 API reference